ringcentral/ringcentral-api-docs/docs/notifications/websockets/quick-start.md

 # WebSockets Quick Start

-{! mdx_includes/pubnub-deprecation.md !}

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

-In this Quick Start, we are going to help you subscribe for PubNub push notifications using our Push Notifications API, which allows your application receiving notifications on a selected events.
+In this Quick Start, we are going to help you subscribe to RingCentral events using Web Sockets, which allows your application to receive notifications on a selected events.
 Let's get started.

 ## Create an app and obtain credentials